restlessronin/dc-web-infra/README.md

 This cron job will:

-- Change to the certbot directory and run the Certbot container to renew certificates.
+- Run the Certbot container to renew certificates.
 - Reload the Nginx configuration to apply the renewed certificates.

 ## Notes

 - Ensure that all services are on the same Docker network (`infra_network`) for proper communication.
-- The `renew-reload.sh` script runs the Certbot container for renewal and reloads the Nginx configuration.